Sticky Mouse-ear Chickweed, Clammy Chickweed, Mouse-Ear Chickweed, Sticky Chickweed, Glomerate Mouse-Eared Chickweed

-Cerastium glomeratum Thuill. is the correct and accepted scientific name for the Sticky Mouse-Ear Chickweed.
+Cerastium glomeratum Thuill. is the accepted scientific name for the Sticky Mouse-ear Chickweed.
 It was named and described as such by Jean Louis Thuillier in Flora des Environs de Paris in 1799.

-The genus, Cerastium L., was described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.
-Plants of the World Online lists the genus as Cerastium Dill. ex L. meaning Mr. Linnaeus used a previous description by Johann Jacob Dillenius for naming the genus.
+The genus, Cerastium Dill ex L., was described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753 giving credit to Johann Jacob Dillenius for naming the genus.
 He also mentions Joseph Pitton de Tournefort’s name but I don’t know why… I can’ read Latin… 🙂

-As of 12-14-22 when this page was last updated, Plants of the World Online lists 211 species in the Cerastium genus.
-The genus is a member of the Caryophyllaceae Family with a total of 97 genera.
-Those numbers could change periodically as updates are made.
+As of 12-14-22 when this page was last updated, Plants of the World Online lists 212 species in the Cerastium genus.
+The genus is a member of the plant family Caryophyllaceae with a total of 101 genera.
+Those numbers could change periodically as updates are made on POWO.

 The above distribution map for Cerastium glomeratum is from Plants of the World Online.
 Areas in green are where the species is native and purple is where it has been introduced.
 Cerastium glomeratum subsp. megacalyx is a native of Uzbekistan.
-The map on the USDA Plants Database for North America is a little different.
-It includes a few more states and doesn’t have a few that are shown on POWO.
+The map on the USDA Plants Database for the United States and Canada is a little different.

 Cerastium glomeratum is an annual wildflower with ascending to erect stems, 4-10 inches tall, with glandular and non-glandular hairs, purplish to light green.
 The leaves and stems may feel sticky from glandular secretions.
 The base of the plant has a cluster of leaves.